gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    On the receiving side DTLS is used to decrypt the individual records.
-There are three failure cases an implementation needs to detect then act on as described below:
+There are three failure cases an implementation needs to detect and then act on:

    1. Failure in decryption and integrity verification process of any DTLS record.
 Due to SCTP-AUTH preventing delivery of injected or